Sajid2001/NBA-Stat-Queries/README.md

 Who is the best defender in the NBA?

-Who is the best 3 point shooter in the NBA?

-Who is the best young player in the NBA?

-Who is the best playoff riser in the NBA?
+Who is the biggest playoff riser in the NBA?

 Who is the best player in the world?